Certified Nursing Assistant Programs in Connecticut: CNA Training & Certification

 Costs and Financial Aid for CNA Training in Connecticut

 The cost of CNA training in Connecticut can vary widely, with program fees ranging from as low as $400 to over $4,500, depending on the program and location.
-Additionally, you’ll need to pay a fee of $118 for the certification exam, making it a worthwhile investment for a rewarding career in healthcare.
+Additionally, you’ll need to pay a fee of $118 for the certification exam, making it a worthwhile investment for a rewarding healthcare career.

 Program Costs